Shot in the head at the burning of the Custom House, Charlie had started his Revolutionary career at the tender age of 10.

 Suffering increasing agonies from his head wound, Charlie attended a succession of doctors and surgeons.
-Their advice was against attempting surgery which would likely result in him left “an imbecile” (as the term of the time put it).
+Their advice was against attempting surgery which would likely leave him as “an imbecile” (as the term of the time put it).
 His parents were very closely involved in supporting him, financially and otherwise, as he readily acknowledged.

 A New Lease of Life at Last

 Eventually, top surgeon Sir William de Courcy Wheeler at Mercer’s Hospital decided he could operate.
-He successfully removed the bullet on 10 Dec 1925.
+He successfully removed the bullet on 10 December 1925.
 Charlie recovered so well he was able to resume work as a Quantity Surveyor.
 In 1937 he married Róise MacMullan.
-They had 3 sons & 3 daughters and lived in Malahide, Finglas and finally Raheny for many years.
+They had 3 sons and 3 daughters and lived in Malahide, Finglas and finally Raheny for many years.